ohduran/checkout-system-technical-challenge/README.md

 discount_amount = quantity / (quantity_to_buy + quantity_to_get) * discount
 ```

-As I was writing this, I noticed that this would not work when quantity_to_get was different from one, that is, offers such as Buy 5 Get 2, because for each quantity_to_buy number of items, a number of quantity_to_get must receive a discount *for each item*.
+As I was writing this, I noticed that this would not work when quantity_to_get was different from 1, that is, offers such as Buy 5 Get 2, because for each quantity_to_buy number of items, a number of quantity_to_get must receive a discount *for each item*.
 Finally, the last iteration looked like this:

 ```rb
 discount_amount = quantity * quantity_to_get / (quantity_to_buy + quantity_to_get) * discount
 ```

+---

 In order to introduce the use case where if you buy 3 or more strawberries, the price should drop to 4.50€, the code should be adapted for the buyxalldropx offer type.
 Since the offer type and the adjustment type were decoupled from each other, it followed naturally that these must be considered separately.